calebisholaa/MMM-PictureVerse/Readme.md

 # MMM-PictureVerse

-A MagicMirror² module that displays:
+A MagicMirror² module that creates a beautiful display experience with:
 - Bible verses of the day
 - Blink security camera feeds
 - Family photos from your Dropbox
-- Motion detection video clips from Blink cameras (shown immediately when detected)
+- Automatic motion detection alerts from Blink cameras

 ## Features